poweradmin/poweradmin/README.md

 * Dylan Blanqué
 * trendymail

-For feature sponsorship or to be added to the supporters list, please [contact me](https://github.com/edmondas).
+For feature sponsorship, to speed up development of specific features, or to discuss ideas and issues, please [contact me](https://github.com/edmondas).

 ## Related Projects